opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

-Typically, in order to remedy this type of problem, archaeologists use printed maps in the excavation area; however, although this can certainly be a help, in practice, they are in no way comparable to the convenience of digital maps and consequently to Qfield for a number of reasons:
+Typically, in order to remedy this type of problem, archaeologists use printed maps in the excavation area; however, although this can certainly be a help, in practice, they are in no way comparable to the convenience of digital maps and consequently to QField for a number of reasons:

 1. Printed maps deteriorate very quickly due to wind, humidity and especially when